davinaleong/proj-davdevs-2024/src/pages/posts/mastering-astro-04.md

 - So 9x% - 100, 8x% - 200, etc.
 - So 100 is the lightest, and 1000 is the darkest tint.

-Using my yellow as an example, your code should look like this:
+Using the yellow as an example, your code should look like this:

 ```css
 :root {